SachinKasar/reactjs-parent-child-state/README.md

 - TwoWheeler changing its own state using handleOnCLickPrice().
 - TwoWheeler initiate a state change in parent App and then receive change as in props.

+Importnant facts :
+- State can get initial value from parent Component
+- State can "NOT" be changed by parent Component
+- State can set default values inside Component - constructor
+- Props can change inside Component - setState()